A Nevada teen called his congressman and dropped an F-bomb while demanding action on guns. His school suspended him

 In the newsletter, Amodei noted that the House just passed legislation authorizing $75 million a year to fund training, buy metal detectors and take other steps to improve school safety.
 He also suggested looking into such measures as boosting age restrictions for gun sales and banning devices, such as bump stocks, that turn legal guns into illegal automatic weapons.

-“With all due respect (to Christensen), we’ve been off our butts … and trying to get stuff moving,” he said.
+“With all due respect (to Christiansen), we’ve been off our butts … and trying to get stuff moving,” he said.